mheberger/delineator/README.md

 - Near-global coverage (excludes Greenland, Antarctica, and some small islands).
 - Returns watershed, river network, and outlet points.
-- Can ouput to multiple formats: GeoPackage, GeoJSON, Shapefile, KML, parquet.
+- Ouput to multiple formats: GeoPackage, GeoJSON, Shapefile, KML, parquet.
 - Includes a local web app for interactive exploration.
 - Bundled sample data for Iceland; other regions download automatically on first use.